sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-I think this is probably a great use-case for [Cows](https://doc.rust-lang.org/std/borrow/enum.Cow.html), as most `word`s will NOT change from input to output through this function, but I haven't refactored this code yet.
+(For Rust folks: I think this is probably a great use-case for [Cows](https://doc.rust-lang.org/std/borrow/enum.Cow.html), as most `word`s will NOT change from input to output through this function, but I haven't refactored this code yet.)

 ## A better way to count characters?